The seven most memorable Mason Reese commercials of the 1970s

 As was often the case with child stars of the era, growing up meant a crash with fame.
 Post-puberty, Reese pursued his dream as rock 'n' roll drummer, and later opened several restaurants.

-To honor the seven-time Clio winner who wrote his memoirs as seven-year-old, here are his seven best commercials.
+To honor the seven-time Clio winner who wrote his memoirs as a seven-year-old, here are his seven best commercials.

 If you grew up in the Seventies, brace yourself for the flashback.